-Today’s conservation challenges are more complex than ever before and require advanced skills and knowledge to tackle pressing issues from climate change and deforestation to wildlife crime and rights-based fisheries management.
-Unfortunately, access to higher education is still very limited in many parts of Africa, Asia, and Latin America impeding committed conservationists from reaching their potential.
-To reduce these barriers, WWF’s EFN program provides fellowships to rising leaders to pursue graduate degree (master’s and PhD) studies in conservation-related fields anywhere in the world and conduct research in their home countries or region.
+Today’s conservation challenges are more complex than ever before and require advanced skills and knowledge to tackle.
+Unfortunately, access to higher education is still very limited in many parts of Africa, Asia, and Latin America, impeding committed conservationists from reaching their potential.
+To reduce these barriers, EFN provides fellowships to rising leaders to pursue advanced degrees (master’s and PhD) in conservation-related fields and conduct research in their home countries or region.

 Russell E. Train Fellowships support individuals pursuing a master’s or doctoral degree in conservation.
 Today’s conservation challenges are more complex than ever before and require advanced skills and knowledge to tackle pressing issues from climate change and deforestation to wildlife crime and rights-based fisheries management.
 EFN program provides fellowships to rising leaders to address these global challenges.
 To date, more than 90 percent of EFN fellows are working to advance conservation efforts in their home countries.

 Conservation Workshop Grants

 Conservation Workshop Grants help organizations conduct training workshops to build local capacity.
 These grants support training courses and workshops in WWF priority places on topics of importance for local and regional conservation efforts.
 Workshops grants are essential to building local capacity in vulnerable communities and improving conservation efforts at a local and national scale.